Better lower bounds for missing species: improved non-parametric moment-based estimation for large experiments: Discussion

 \section{Discussion}

-We presented a moment based method for estimating the number of unobserved species in a large and heterogeneous population.
-This builds on the work of \cite{harris1959determining} and extends the estimator of \cite{chao1984nonparametric} to modern high-throughput sampling experiments.
+We presented a moment-based method for estimating the number of unobserved species in a large and heterogeneous population.
+This builds on the work of \cite{harris1959determining} and extends the estimator of \cite{chao1984nonparametric} to modern large-scale sampling experiments, such as those that arise from high-throughput DNA sequencing.
 These experiments explore populations that are sizable and extremely diverse.
 To show highlight the performance of our estimator, we compared our method to other non-parametric estimators in two specific applications of species richness estimation in modern biology: T-Cell receptor repertoire and single-cell RNA-seq.
 We showed that in these two applications the use of our method can improve downstream inference.

 We note one caveat of our method.
 Following the framework of \cite{harris1959determining}, our method can be used to obtain bounds on a broad range of functionals of the abundance distribution.
 However, we believe that it should not be used to recover the abundance distribution.
 Methods such as the npmle~\citep{norris1998non} or the pnpmle~\citep{wang2005penalized} are specifically designed for this task and should be used instead.
-Indeed, we think that this problem is much more difficult and one benefit of preseq is the avoidance of this problem.
+Indeed, we think that this problem is much more difficult and one benefit of our method is the avoidance of this problem.

 As we mentioned briefly in section~\ref{sec:mom_spaces}, upper bounds for the number of species is infinite due to the inclusion of the boundary point 0 in the abundance distribution.
 If the abundance distribution is assumed to have a non-zero lower bound, then upper bounds can theoretically be obtained via Gaussian quadrature.
 Preliminary results indicate that the upper bounds are too large to be practically useful, hence our focus on lower bounds.